Short Answer

 Contract Snapshot

-If France wins the 2026 Men's World Cup, the market resolves to YES; otherwise, it resolves to NO, as the event is mutually exclusive.
-The market opened on May 15, 2025, and closes after a title holder is declared, or by July 18, 2028, at 10:00 am EDT, with payouts projected 5 minutes after closing.
-Resolution is based on information from sources such as Fox Sports, ESPN, and The Wall Street Journal.
+This contract resolves YES if France wins the 2026 Men's World Cup, and NO if they do not.
+The market opens on May 15, 2025, and closes either after a title holder is declared or by July 18, 2028, with payouts projected five minutes after closing.
+Outcomes are verified by Fox Sports, ESPN, and The Wall Street Journal, and the event is noted as mutually exclusive.

 Available Contracts